IRS Data Retrieval Tool | Financial Aid

 What is the IRS Data Retrieval Tool?

 If you complete your tax returns prior to completing the FAFSA, you may be able to use data retrieval to automatically populate information from your returns into your FAFSA.
 The IRS Data Retrieval tool helps to streamline the FAFSA process by allowing online FAFSA filers to pull specific tax return data directly from the Internal Revenue Service.
-The tool is available in early February and is optional for use by FAFSA filers but is strongly encouraged by the U.S. Department of Education.
-Applicants may use the IRS Data Retrieval tool to populate tax information on the FAFSA within 1-‐2 weeks after filing taxes electronically; and within 6-‐8 weeks after filing taxes by mail.
+The tool is optional for use by FAFSA filers but is strongly encouraged by the U.S. Department of Education.
+Applicants may use the IRS Data Retrieval tool to populate tax information on the FAFSA.
 You must have filed taxes, have a valid Social Security Number and unchanged marital status to be eligible to use the tool.

 Why should I utilize the IRS Data Retrieval Tool?